orbeon/orbeon-forms-doc/form-runner/access-control/users.md

 - [Login & Logout](login-logout.md) - Optional user menu for providing links to login and logout functions.
 - [Access control for deployed forms](deployed-forms.md) - How to control access to deployed forms.
-- [Form fields](form-fields.md) - How to control access to specific form fields based on the user user's roles.
+- [Form fields](form-fields.md) - How to control access to specific form fields based on the user's roles.
 - [Access control for editing forms](editing-forms.md) - How to control access to Form Builder.
     - [Owner and group member permissions](owner-group.md) - Access based on ownership and groups.
     - [Organization-based permissions](organization.md) – Access based on organizational structure.
 - [Scenarios](scenarios.md)